xyzcoder/xyzcoder.github.io/_posts/2020-08-21-interesting-stackoverflow-stats-and-a-place-to-learn-sql-querying.md

 [https://data.stackexchange.com/](https://data.stackexchange.com/) is the place where you can execute an unlimited number of queries and find out interesting stats on Stackoverflow dataset?
 <br><br>

-I did write few queries to find out interesting stats on users from my city (Visakhapatnam).
-You can also play with site and learn SQL querying and at the same time findout nice stats. <br><br>
+I did write a few queries to find out interesting stats on users from my city (Visakhapatnam).
+You can also play with the site and learn SQL querying and at the same time find out nice stats. <br><br>

 Some of my queries:
 [https://data.stackexchange.com/users/32567/pavan-kumar-aryasomayajulu](https://data.stackexchange.com/users/32567/pavan-kumar-aryasomayajulu)
-# 1. How to use this dataset for learning purpose?<br>
+# 1. How to use this dataset for learning purposes?<br>
 [https://data.stackexchange.com/stackoverflow/query/1283225/get-top-questions-by-score](https://data.stackexchange.com/stackoverflow/query/1283225/get-top-questions-by-score)<br>
-For example: I want to find out all questions with a particular tag.
+For example, I want to find out all questions with a particular tag.
 So how does this help me, So I'll sort this query based on "score" count in desc order.
-Score count is nothing but number of upvotes for a question.
-So Questions with more upvotes are common problems related to that tech stack or they are some must to know basics in that area.
+Score count is nothing but a number of upvotes for a question.
+So Questions with more upvotes are common problems related to that tech stack or they are some must-know basics in that area.
 <br><br>
 This way for sure I'll try to learn in and outs about these top questions